 During Phase 1 of the PIA program, where the program is administered by the FAA, aircraft operators will be able to request a new PIA assignment following a 60-calendar day period from their previous PIA assignment.

-Phase 2 of the PIA program is expected to start in mid-2020, where the operation, monitoring and maintenance of the program is transitioned to third-party service providers.
+Phase 2 of the PIA program is expected to start in mid-2022, where the operation, monitoring and maintenance of the program is transitioned to a third-party service provider.
 After this transition is complete, operators will be able to request a new PIA assignment following a 20-calendar day period from their previous PIA assignment.

 Why are operators required to use a third-party call sign when using a PIA?